mikudos/mikudos-service-cpp/README.md

 If you want to use CMake to generate your Makefile for your project. please use cmake to install the protobuf package and the grpc package.
 You can follow the steps:

 1. clone the gRPC package from GitHub `git clone https://github.com/grpc/grpc.git && cd grpc`
-2. update all the submodule for gRPC package `git submodule update --init --recursive`
+2. update all the submodule for gRPC package `git submodule update --init`
+3. Change to the Protobuf Version you want, I used 3.10 to compatable with brew install version `cd third_party/protobuf && git checkout 3.10.x`
+4. Load all submodule `git submodule update --init --recursive`
-3. Build Protobuf using CMake `cd third_party/protobuf/cmake && cmake . && make && make install`
+5. Build Protobuf using CMake `cd cmake && cmake . && make && make install`
-4. Build gRPC als submodule
+6. Build gRPC
     - cd to gRPC directory `cd ../../..`
     - `mkdir build_grpc && cd build_grpc`
-    - Config your gRPC as a submodule and use CMake to generate Makefile to build your own gRPC package `cmake -DgRPC_INSTALL=ON -DgRPC_BUILD_TESTS=OFF -DgRPC_PROTOBUF_PROVIDER=package -DgRPC_ZLIB_PROVIDER=package -DgRPC_CARES_PROVIDER=package ..` (I'm use openssl@1.1 and the install folder of openssl with brew install is under that location, please change to your local openssl folder)
+    - Config your gRPC as a submodule and use CMake to generate Makefile to build your own gRPC package `cmake ..` (default gRPC use the boringssl as ssl module, I got error wenn i use openssl instead of the default. so just use the default =;) )
     - `make && make install`
-5. Congratulations! you can use CMake to build your project now!
+7. Congratulations! you can use CMake to build your project now!